The Impact of Ad Fraud on Marketing & How to Prevent It

 There’s no budget left to fight ad fraud

-However, with ad fraud draining $4.5m USD every hour from organizations’ pockets and limiting ROAS by 11% on average, there are a few strategies that can boost results quicker.
+However, with ad fraud draining $4.5 million every hour from organizations’ pockets and limiting ROAS by 11% on average, there are a few strategies that can boost results faster.
 Plus, with the availability of affordable anti-fraud solutions, it’s time to make the investment.

 They don’t have the time to fight ad fraud